EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

     Reliable: 2

+### tools.array.hist2d_fast

+A fast version of histcounts2 (without all the overheads) This is faster than imUtil.patternMatch.hist2d BUT unlike, imUtil.patternMatch.hist2d, the returned matrix X/Y directions I like those of histcounts2.

+    A fast version of histcounts2 (without all the overheads)
+    This is faster than imUtil.patternMatch.hist2d
+    BUT unlike, imUtil.patternMatch.hist2d, the returned matrix X/Y
+    directions I like those of histcounts2.
+    Input  : - A vector of X coordinates.
+    - A vector of Y coordinates.
+    - A vector of X edges.
+    - A vector of Y edges.
+    - Flag indicating if i/j or x/y output:
+    true (default) - i,j output (like histcounts2)
+    X axis is along i-dimension...
+    false - output like imUtil.patternMatch.hist2.
+    Output : - A matrix of 2-D histogram (X vs Y).
+    - Vector of X coordinate of center of X bins. (unlike
+    histcounts2).
+    - Vector of Y coordinate of center of Y bins.
+    Author : Eran Ofek (Sep 2021)
+    Example: Xv = rand(1e4, 1); Yv=rand(1e4, 1);
+    RangeX = [0 1]; RangeY = [0 1.1]; StepX = 0.001; StepY = 0.001;
+    Xed = (0:0.001:1); Yed = (0:0.001:1.1);
+    Mat = tools.array.hist2d_fast(Xv,Yv, Xed, Yed);
+    Mat0 = tools.array.hist2d_fast(Xv,Yv, RangeX, RangeY, StepX, StepY);
+    Mat1 = histcounts2(Xv,Yv, Xed, Yed);  like Mat
+    compare all methods
+    assert(all(MatMat0,'all'))
+    assert(all(MatMat1,'all'))
+    simple test
+    Xv = 0.7; Yv =0.4; Xed=(0:0.333:1); Yed=(0:0.333:1.333);
+    Mat = tools.array.hist2d_fast(Xv,Yv, Xed, Yed)
+    speed
+    tic; for I=1:1:1000, [Mat1,vx1,vy1,bx1,by1] = tools.array.hist2d_fast(Xv,Yv, RangeX, RangeY, StepX, StepY); end, toc
+    tic; for I=1:1:1000, [Mat1,vx1,vy1,bx1,by1] = tools.array.hist2d_fast(Xv,Yv, Xed, Yed); end, toc
+    tic; for I=1:1:1000, [Mat1,vx1,vy1,bx1,by1] = histcounts2(Xv,Yv, Xed, Yed); end, toc

 ### tools.array.ind2sub_array

 ind2sub_array Multiple subscripts from linear index.
-IND2SUB is used to determine the equivalent subscript values corresponding to a given single index into an array.
+IND2SUB is used to determine the equivalent subscript values corresponding to a given single index into an array. ind2sub_array is identical to matlab function IND2SUB except for the